Artists

 Marcos Madrigal

-Marcos Madrigal was born in Havana, Cuba, where he graduated with honors from the The University of Arts of Cuba (ISA), under the guidance of the renowned professor Teresita Junco.
-He has performed in recitals and as a soloist with orchestra in many renowned concert halls of the world, working with notable conductors, such as Claudio Abbado, Leo Brower, Paul Mann, Enrique Diemecke and Lorenzo Ramos.
-He was awarded the International Award “Gold Medal Maison des Artistes” in 2012.
+Marcos Madrigal, born in Havana, Cuba, graduated with honors from the University of Arts of Cuba (ISA) under the mentorship of the esteemed professor Teresita Junco.
+He has graced numerous prestigious concert halls worldwide, performing both in recitals and as a soloist with orchestras.
+Throughout his career, he has collaborated with distinguished conductors such as Claudio Abbado, Leo Brower, Paul Mann, Enrique Diemecke, and Lorenzo Ramos.
+In 2012, he was honored with the International Award “Gold Medal Maison des Artistes.”

 Margherita Torretta